Vaujany and Alpe d’Huez Why It’s the Mecca of European Skiing

 For many families and couples having easy access to such ski resorts is a plus, the area has better connectivity via Grenoble.
 You can fly to Grenoble and from here Vaujany is just over an hour's drive by car.
 You can also access both locations from Chambery if you prefer.
 You can get weekend flights from the Netherlands, the UK and Russia.
 The other closest international airports to Alpe d’Huez are Lyon St Exupery and Geneva.
 Also, Vaujany offers ample free car parking options for those who are visiting the valley for ski weekends.
 However, if you prefer, you can also take a train or bus from the airports to any of the ski resorts in the area.

 Unlike other popular ski resorts in the French Alps, the lift passes in Alpe d’Huez are affordable.
 This works for families that want to keep their costs under control while making the most of the options they have.
 Apart from affordable lift passes, you can also find other cheaper options in the small sectors within the Grande Domaine.
-You can also find excellent guides and instructors here that can help you learn skiing at a great price.
+You can also find excellent ski guides and instructors here that can help you learn skiing at a great price.
 On the other hand, if you are traveling to Switzerland you will end up paying more for resorts and chalets, lift passes and local instructors and guides.

 If you are looking for some great accommodation you can find some great options both in Vaujany and Alpe d’Huez.
 You can look for chalets and apartments at Perle Oisans, Maison Rostaing, Hotel du V and many others.
-However, if you want the best experiences, Chalet Saskia offers a great location While Vaujany and Alpe d’Huez can offer you good accommodation options you need to know how to pick the right resort for you.
+However, if you want the best experiences, Chalet Saskia offers a great location for large groups.
+While Vaujany and Alpe d’Huez can offer you good accommodation options you need to know how to pick the right resort for you.
 With a wide range of ski villages, you can choose from various ski-in and ski-out accommodations and apartments that suit your choice and budget.

 When you are in Alpe d’Huez and Vaujany you can find a few bars and restaurants that offer what you are after.
 If you are interested in food with live music and entertainment you can try La Folie Douce located at the top of the Marmotte chair lift.
 Secondly, you can try the food at Chalet Saskia and gobble up some delicious wood-oven pizzas at La Remise.
 If you want to enjoy a bar and self-service restaurant you can visit La Fruitiere.
 Hence, you can also enjoy some nightlife here along with other snow activities.